MKTG5603 Management of Technology and Innovation

 - Students are able to (1) explain the concepts and key theories relating to commercialisation and new product development; (2) explain the theory of innovation and its diffusion process within an applied environment; (3) evaluate and screen commercialisation options and opportunities; (4) undertake a comprehensive assessment and prepare a commercialisation plan for the commercialisation of a new product or innovation; (5) undertake an assessment of intellectual property (IP) rights protection measures that relate to the commercialisation of a new product or innovation and build an IP portfolio; and (6) demonstrate the skills of making a formal presentation of the business case and potential funding request for the new product or innovation's commercialisation to third parties.

-- Typically this unit is assessed in the following ways: (1) individual research assignment; (2) group applied project; and (3) individual oral presentation.
+- Indicative assessments in this unit are as follows: (1) individual research assignment; (2) group applied project; and (3) individual oral presentation.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.